 In the January 1958 Good News Herman Hoeh authored: “We Saw PETRA!”
 This article covered a trip that he and C. Paul Meredith had taken to the Middle East and their “opportunity” to visit Petra.

 Hoeh also wrote the article: “If World War III Comes–There is a Way of Escape!”
 (June 1963 Plain Truth).
 The April 1962 and October 1963 Good News similarly contained articles on Petra, including a number of pictures of the area.
-(For more about what these articles said, see Philadelphia Church of God and the Place of Safety.)
+(For more about what these articles said, see first part of Philadelphia Church of God and the Place of Safety.)
 WCG members were taught they would flee to Jordan on jumbo jet airplanes that headquarters would own and then walk the rest of the way into Petra on foot.

 WCG ministers predicted the date of January 7, 1972 for the time when members would flee to the “place of safety.”
 When this date failed to materialize, other dates were given: 1975, 1979, 1981, 1984, etc. The December 1981 Plain Truth editorial by HWA was entitled, “There Is a Way of Escape.”
 HWA used this idea as a money-making tool.

 Members Were Specifically Taught There Was a Place of Safety:

 It was back in the 1950s (when WCG was known as Radio Church of God) that members believed that they were going to Petra as a literal place of safety.
 In fact, in the January 1958 Good News Herman Hoeh (1928-2004) wrote an article (“We Saw PETRA!) about a trip that he and C. Paul Meredith took to Petra.
 In it he wrote: